-The MSA course offerings are sequenced, however with the exception of one course, there are no prerequisites.
+The MSA course offerings are sequenced, however with the exception of two courses, there are no prerequisites.
 This allows students to be admitted at any point during an academic year.
-ACCT 6021, "Professional Judgment", is the only course that has prerequisites, and is only offered in the summer session.
-Students may take any other courses in any order.
+ACCT 6021, "Professional Judgment" and ACCT 6075, "Planning & Research, have prerequisites.